Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Penn State has played 12 games, with seven wins against the spread.

-- This season, the Nittany Lions have an against the spread record of 5-3 in their eight games as a favorite of 2.5 points or more.
+- This season, the Nittany Lions have an ATS record of 5-3 in their eight games as a favorite of 2.5 points or more.

-- Penn State's games this year have gone over the total in three out of 12 opportunities (25%).

-- Penn State is 4-2 against the spread and 5-1 overall this season when the team scores more than 24 points.
+- Penn State is 4-2 against the spread and 5-1 overall in games when it puts up more than 24 points.

-- When Penn State totals over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Nittany Lions have turned the ball over 13 times this season, one fewer than the Razorbacks have forced (14).
+- This year, the Nittany Lions have 13 turnovers, one fewer than the Razorbacks have takeaways (14).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.